awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

    1. Get the unlock code, a 29\-character code that also appears when you download your manifest\.
 We recommend that you write it down and keep it in a separate location from the manifest that you downloaded, to prevent unauthorized access to the AWS Snowball Edge device while it’s at your facility\.

 1. Locate the IP address for the AWS Snowball Edge device on the AWS Snowball Edge device's LCD display\.
 When the AWS Snowball Edge device is connected to your network for the first time, it automatically creates a DHCP IP address\.
 If you want to use a different IP address, you can change it from the E Ink display\.
-For more information, see [Using an AWS Snowball Edge](using-device.md)\.
+For more information, see [Using an AWS Snowball Edge Device](using-device.md)\.

 1. Execute the `snowballEdge unlock` command to authenticate your access to the AWS Snowball Edge device with the AWS Snowball Edge device's IP address and your credentials, as follows: